 To get an instruction permit, driver license, or identification card, you'll need to provide documentation that proves your identity.

-Search identification requirements brochure this site to see what documents you need.

-Bring original copies of all necessary documents with you to the driver licensing office.
+- Search identification requirements brochure on dol.wa.gov to see what documents you need. - Bring original copies of all necessary documents with you to the driver licensing office.